jeffThompson/VibrationInterface/README.md

 3. `Mesa` is an example application for the interface where a player navigates an algorithmically-generated mesa, avoiding the cliff's edge.
 4. `ProcessPhotos` includes documentation of the development process for this project.
 5. `Simon` is a similar to the classic game of the same name, where the player must match an ever-lengthening pattern of directions.
 Instead of colored lights and sounds, this game uses the four vibration directions.

+For required parts, see the `VibrationInterface_BOM.csv` and open in Excel (or a text editor), or [view the latest version in Google Docs](https://docs.google.com/spreadsheet/ccc?key=0ApWbqo450AfRdGZGZERDV3J2ZkhOYmNZS2k5c2tVR1E#gid=0).

 Created with generous assistance from Harvestworks' Cultural Innovation Fund program.